Operations

 • A Sui SDK read can be used to authenticate the certified blob event emitted when the blob ID was certified on Sui.
 The client walrus blob-status command may be used to identify the event ID that needs to be checked.

-• A Sui SDK read may be used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified.
+• A Sui SDK read may be used to authenticate the Sui blob object corresponding to the blob ID, and check it is certified, before the expiry epoch, and not deletable.

-• A Sui smart contract can read the blob object on Sui (or a reference to it) to check is is certified.
+• A Sui smart contract can read the blob object on Sui (or a reference to it) to check it is certified, before the expiry epoch, and not deletable.

 The underlying protocol of the Sui light client returns digitally signed evidence for emitted events or objects, and can be used by off-line or non-interactive applications as a proof of availability for the blob ID for a certain number of epochs.